 Properties of Indica Strains

 Generally, indica strains provide a certain range of effects, which are usually involved with relaxing your mind and body.
-Overall, indicas produce the following effects:
+Overall, indica consumers report the following effects:

 - A relaxing, calming feeling